tflo/Ctx-Typeset-Tool/Ctx Typeset-source/Doc/Manual.md

 	*Note:* ConTeXt itself writes the output PDF “in place”, that means if you have excluded the PDF once from backup the attribute will *not* go away by simply disabling the exclusion and typesetting again.
-After disabling the exclusion you have to trash the formerly genarated PDF in order to get a TM-included file again.
+After disabling the exclusion you have to trash the formerly generated PDF in order to get a TM-included file again.
 Or, alternatively, execute
 	`xattr -d com.apple.metadata:com_apple_backup_excludeItem <my-file.pdf>`
 	[^automator]